garciart/network-automation/exercises/README.md

 username admin privilege 15 password 7 02050D480809
 ```

-While the password is not in plain text, it uses the reversible Vigenère cipher encryption service you enabled earlier.
-The good news is that Cisco has its own MD5 hash generator, which also "salts" the text, resulting in a 30-character string.
+The password is encrypted using the reversible Vigenère cipher encryption service you enabled earlier.
+However, for VTY lines, you can use the device's MD5 hash generator, which also "salts" the text, resulting in a more secure 30-character string.

 Fix the VTY password by removing the cipher text and replacing it with a hashed password: